In This Article

-Everybody is constantly saying “I need to detox this” and “I need to detox that,” but it was still a bit of a mystery to me what that actually meant.
-Dr. Passler put it plainly: “The toxins and chemicals that work against your physical, mental, and emotional well-being are removed from your system.”
-It’s in an effort to feel more energetic with improved body chemistry, better sleep patterns, and decreased food cravings.
-At the end of the detox (mine was only seven days but you can go for a full 21), you’ll have improved body composition, with decreased fat and a better balance of water and muscle.
+Everybody is constantly saying I need to detox this and I need to detox that, but it was still a bit of a mystery to me what that actually meant.
+Passler put it plainly: “The toxins and chemicals that work against your physical, mental, and emotional well-being are removed from your system.”
+It’s an effort to feel more energetic with improved body chemistry, better sleep patterns, and decreased food cravings.
+At the end of the detox (mine was only seven days, but you can go for a full 21), you may have improved body composition with decreased fat and a better balance of water and muscle.

 It all sounds so clinical, but it’s really true.
 The program is a 360-degree plan to better your life, not just your body.
 By following through on cleaner, long-term eating habits, you’ll just feel better.

 Next were the protein bars: They’re designed to provide 20 grams of grass-fed whey protein in a formula developed to maintain blood-sugar balance and to satiate your ever-present desire for sweets.
-They come in a delightful range of Double Chocolate Chip, Chocolate Chip Cookie Dough, and Cookies and Cream.
+They come in a delightful range of flavors, including Double Chocolate Chip, Chocolate Chip Cookie Dough, and Cookies and Cream.

 On the first day, I slipped.
 I had a hard time during the day (all I wanted was a Chipotle burrito), and I had forgotten about plans I made with my friend.
 It was a belated birthday dinner, so I stuck to the program the entire day and then gorged on delicious pasta by night.
 Fail.
 Sorry, Dr. P.